 Using library resources to research topics related to organization development

-Use this guide to discover library resources related to the field of Organization Development and learn about library information and services especially useful for students who are not on campus.
+Use this guide to discover library resources related to the field of Organization Development and learn about library information and services useful for students both on and off campus.
 If you have any questions about this guide or aspects of conducting library research, do not hesitate to contact me (information is below, on the right).
-I am happy to talk on the phone or meet via WebEx.
+I am happy to talk on the phone or meet in person or via Zoom.

 Summon allows you to quickly search, discover and access reliable and credible library content in a wide variety of formats (book, ebook, article, audio, video, image) and from a wide variety of sources (the classic catalog, peer-reviewed journals, EBSCO databases, and more).
 Enter your terms in one search box, and quickly get credible results in one relevancy-ranked list.

 Full-text newspapers, business information, and legal publications, including current news, company profiles, industry information, and federal and state laws and legislation.
 Formerly called LexisNexis Academic.